tinytrail/gofetch/README.md

 ## MCP Tools

-The server provides a single tool called `fetch` with the following parameters:
+The server provides a single tool called `gofetch` with the following parameters:

 ### Tool: `fetch`